insecticidal/insecticidal/README.md

 please w2i i dont pay attention ever
 <br>
-i dont like discourse so dont involve me
+not a fan of discourse do not involve me